Sebastian Gorka, the deputy assistant to President Donald Trump, parted ways with the White House Friday evening.

 Kelly was sworn in as chief of staff just hours before Scaramucci was removed.

-Bannon had become increasingly isolated inside the White House following the John Kelly's appointment as chief of staff, sources inside the White House and outside advisers recently told Fox News.
+Bannon, a hardcore populist, had become increasingly isolated inside the White House following the John Kelly's appointment as chief of staff, sources inside the White House and outside advisers recently told Fox News.